motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Orbit the company never touches your private data.
-That means you can download and trial without having to trust us: you can even firewall to check!
-It also had a huge benefit in terms of incentives.
-It means as a company **we have to make the product actually good**, as opposed to the sales team.
+Today when you download Orbit it works like this.
+We never see a bit of your data, and you can use a firewall to be sure.
+We'll have to get good at communicating the secure side of Orbit on launch.

 ### The Product